WajHub/Database_project/README.md

-Database project for University of Technology.
-More Details in report.
+Modeling and creation of a database project for the University of Technology.
+More details in the report.